Vyral/carlos-gutierrez/_drafts/the-story-behind-the-sale-of-this-great-off-market-listing.md

 {% include youtube.html %}

-How do we handle off-market listings?
-This is the approach we take.
+<center>How do we handle off-market listings?
+This is the approach we take.</center>

 I’m coming to you today from the site of another off-market listing that I double-ended and got sold.